 Honeybridge Park – Summary

 I enjoyed my short stay at Honeybridge Park.
 It’s in a scenic area and the facilities are good.
 It’s open all year and their website states that they have some seasonal pitches.
-It’s more expensive than a Camping and Caravanning Club site with a hardstanding pitch fee of £12.20 and additional charges based on the number of adults, children and dogs.
+It’s more expensive than a Camping and Caravanning Club site.
+Hardstanding pitch fee is £12.20 and additional charges based on the number of adults, children and dogs apply.
 The charges per person vary depending on whether it’s low, mid or high season.
-There did not seem to be any wifi signal but the three mifi had good reception.
-If I happen to find myself in the area again I would happily stay at Honeybridge Park again.
+There did not seem to be any campsite wifi signals on most mobile networks seems good.
+If I happen to find myself in the area again I would happily use this campsite again.
+If you want to look at their website please click here.